 Wheel size and hardness determine how fast your inline skates go.
-Inline skates wheels typically range between 76 mm to 90 mm in diameter.
-Larger wheels are ideal for skating long distances, skating at high speeds/speed skating, and urban skating especially in high-traffic environments.
+Inline skate wheels typically range between 76 mm to 90 mm in diameter.
+Larger wheels are ideal for skating long distances, skating at high speeds/speed skating, and urban skating, especially in high-traffic environments.

 The smaller the wheels, the lower the profile or center of gravity and vice-versa.
 As a beginner, you’re not looking for the fastest roller skates.
 Instead, you want skates offering safe and comfortable transportation.
 Beginner inline skaters should almost always choose low-profile and mid-profile skates, leaving high-profile options for pros.

 You’re an entry-level inline skater, a leisure skater, a recreational skater, or whatever you want to call yourself.
 Your needs are different than those of someone looking to do aggressive rollerblading.